 A $100,000 Michigan salary is trimmed to $72,018 by federal and state taxes, including an estimated 4.08% state income tax bite.

 But, in this blue-collar state that's closely associated with the auto industry, you can wind up with a much smaller paycheck in your tank thanks to local income taxes of up to 2.4% in 23 Michigan cities.

 Michiganders also pay 6% sales tax statewide.
 There are no local sales taxes.

-In the state that gave us the legend of Paul Bunyan, taxes can seem outsize, too.
+In the state that gave us not only the legend of Paul Bunyan but also the giant retailer Target, taxes can seem outsize, too.

 Federal and state taxes whittle down a $100,000 salary to just $69,876, with state taxes peeling off an estimated 6.22% of that income.
 But the Land of 10,000 Lakes has zero local income taxes.